 2. Making Your Choice

-Armed with this information, you decide to go short, betting the stock will drop.
+With this information, you decide to go short, betting the stock will drop.

 3. Limiting Risk

-To limit possible losses, you put a stop-loss just above the highest point of the Shooting Star.
+To limit possible losses, you put a stop-loss just above the highest point of the shooting star.

 4. Targeting Profit